JESUS CHRIST DID NOT TEACH HELL

 In Psalm 22:6 above, Jesus categorically says that He is a Worm.
 On the cross, Jesus Christ humbled Himself like a worm for all of mankind and we must learn from His example of great humility.
 All hard-hearted unbelievers will be humbled in the Lake of Fire and come to understand the sacrifice of their Saviour.

 So, the glorious and amazing truth is that ‘their worm’ who ‘does not die’ in Mark 9:44 above is none other than the Saviour of all people who died on the cross for the sins of the whole world.
 ‘Their Worm’ will reconcile to Father God all things on earth and all things in heaven having made peace through the blood of His cross (Colossians 1:19-20).
-‘Their Worm’ is the resurrected immortal Saviour of the whole world, our Lord Jesus Christ, who does not die as He is eternal.
+‘Their Worm’ is the resurrected immortal Saviour of the whole world, our Lord Jesus Christ, who will not and cannot die anymore.

 ‘And the fire is not quenched’